ocavue/prosemirror-flat-list/website/pages/docs/prosemirror-flat-list/index.md

 ```

 Returns a command function that wraps the selection in a list with the given
-type an attributes, or change the list kind if the selection is already in
+type and attributes, or change the list kind if the selection is already in
 another kind of list, or unwrap the selected list if otherwise.

 ### Type parameters